Selena Gomez Stuns In A Gray Swimsuit By The Pool In New Photos

 “And too much today you give that away so easily, from social media to school or relationships.
 And I think it’s important—I want to remind girls that they’re perfectly strong the way they are.”

-The latest slew of stunning bikini and bathing suit photos come shortly after Yahoo! reported that Selena proudly showed off her body in a two-piece back in August in a defiant display after she was viciously mocked by trolls for revealing her bikini body on social media.
+The latest slew of stunning bikini and bathing suit photos come shortly after Yahoo reported that Selena proudly showed off her body in a two-piece back in August in a defiant display after she was viciously mocked by trolls for revealing her bikini body on social media.

 Sharing a video of herself in a bikini while on a boat last year, she also had an inspiring message about being healthy and happy.

-“The beauty myth- an obsession with physical perfection that traps modern woman in an endless cycle of hopelessness, self consciousness, and self-hatred as she tries to fulfill society’s impossible definition of flawless beauty,” Gomez told her millions of Instagram followers in the caption.
+“The beauty myth- an obsession with physical perfection that traps [the] modern woman in an endless cycle of hopelessness, self-consciousness, and self-hatred as she tries to fulfill society’s impossible definition of flawless beauty,” Gomez told her millions of Instagram followers in the caption.

 She then added, “I chose to take care of myself because I want to, not to prove anything to anyone.”